 Dark and dramatic.
 Bright and timeless.
 Small touches can drastically change the personality of a room.
-Unless you’ve done a kitchen or bath remodel, you probably haven’t witnessed the influence a faucet finish can have.
-While stainless steel and chrome faucets are classic for kitchens and bathrooms, other finishes can bring your unique style to your space.
+While stainless steel and chrome faucets are classic for kitchens and bathrooms, other faucet finishes can bring your unique style to your space.
 Let’s compare how faucet finishes can complete a room.

 Arctic Stainless vs. Venetian Bronze

 Arctic Stainless is a classic look with a glossy, silvery twist.
-The finish has icy undertones, which is stunning paired with earth tones found in a traditional space while shining against contrasting surrounds inherent in contemporary design, as shown here on the Addison kitchen faucet (left).
+The finish has icy undertones, which is stunning paired with earth tones found in a traditional space while shining against the contrasting surrounds of a contemporary design, as shown here on the Addison kitchen faucet (left).